FudaWiki/fudawiki-files/uta-garuta/ogura-hyakunin-isshu/competitive-karuta.md

 ---
 title: Kyōgi karuta
 description: An official hyakunin isshu game played in a highly competitive level.
-A fraction of a second could be the difference between taking a card!
+A fraction of a second could be the difference between each player taking a card!
 published: true
-date: 2022-10-28T04:16:13.778Z
+date: 2022-10-28T04:17:06.406Z
 tags:
 editor: markdown
 dateCreated: 2022-10-28T04:14:59.339Z